 With a fixed-rate loan, your monthly payment never changes for the life of your mortgage.
 The portion of the payment that goes for principal (the actual loan amount) will increase, but the amount you pay in interest will decrease accordingly.
 The property taxes and homeowners insurance which are almost always part of the payment will increase over time, but in general, payments on these types of loans vary little.

-Early in a fixed-rate loan, a large percentage of your monthly payment pays interest, and a much smaller percentage toward principal.
-The amount paid toward principal goes up gradually each month.
+During the early amortization period of a fixed-rate loan, a large percentage of your monthly payment goes toward interest, and a much smaller part goes to principal.
+The amount paid toward principal increases up slowly each month.

-You can choose a fixed-rate loan to lock in a low rate.
-Borrowers choose these types of loans when interest rates are low and they wish to lock in this low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide greater monthly payment stability.
+Borrowers can choose a fixed-rate loan in order to lock in a low interest rate.
+People select these types of loans when interest rates are low and they want to lock in at this lower rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer more monthly payment stability.
 If you have an Adjustable Rate Mortgage (ARM) now, we can assist you in locking a fixed-rate at a good rate.
 Call Carter Financial Solutions at 866-840-8745 x2 to learn more.

-ARMs usually start out at a very low rate that may increase over time.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the initial rate is set for three or five years.
-After this period it adjusts every year.
-These kinds of loans are fixed for a certain number of years (3 or 5), then they adjust.
-Loans like this are usually best for borrowers who anticipate moving within three or five years.
-These types of adjustable rate loans benefit people who will move before the initial lock expires.
+ARMs most often feature their lowest, most attractive rates toward the start.
+They usually provide the lower interest rate from a month to ten years.
+You've likely read about 5/1 or 3/1 ARMs.
+For these loans, the introductory rate is set for three or five years.
+It then adjusts every year.
+These kinds of loans are fixed for 3 or 5 years, then adjust.
+These loans are often best for people who anticipate moving in three or five years.
+These types of adjustable rate programs most benefit borrowers who will move before the initial lock expires.